 The wine has to age for at least two years, with one year or more in oak barrels.
 After barrel-aging, it matures further in bottles.
 The result is a sweet wine with crisp acidity and a complex bouquet of aromas such as candied oranges, caramel, dried fruits, and honey.

 For making dry Szamorodni, vintners use only healthy grapes; noble rot grapes aren’t suitable for this style.
 The wine ferments to dryness and matures for several years.
 Typically, the aging process includes a period of biological aging.
-That means that the wine is kept under a layer of dead yeast cells, called “flor”.
+That means the wine is kept under a layer of dead yeast cells called “flor”.
 The flor layer shields the wine from the air, so it doesn’t oxidate too quickly.
 From this process, the wine gets perceivable pungent notes and a zippy freshness.

 How Fordítás Is Made

 Fordítás is another rare wine from the Tokaj region.
 While it was a common type of Tokaji in the past, vintners make only very small volumes of it nowadays.